ajvalenc/pcan_python/README.md

 Description
 -----------

-This driver is a Python wrapper of the  peak-linux-driver (in C) for Linux.
+This driver is a Python3 wrapper of the  peak-linux-driver (in C) for Linux.

 External dependencies